 The intent for the proposed development is to provide a modern and efficient car parking facility that should complement the adjoining International P1 MLCP and, as much as reasonably possible, other infrastructure surrounding the proposed development.
-Design considerations, such as building and façade materials, will be confirmed as part of the detailed design.
+Design considerations will be confirmed as part of the detailed design and will ensure selected materials are non-reflective and will ensure no affect or distraction to approaching or departing aircraft.